An Instructor’s Guide to the CCLE Gradebook

 Categories can either be made at the start of your course or partway through.
 They can also be shuffled, changed, or re-weighted at any time.
 To edit categories:

-Select Grades from under Users & groups in the Admin panel or alternatively click Grades in the course menu on the left hand side fo the course page towards the bottom.
+Select Grades from under Users & Groups in the Admin panel or alternatively click Grades in the course menu on the left-hand side of the course page towards the bottom.
 Select Setup tab.
 By default, there will be one pre-existing grade category, named after your site.
 All of the activities that you have created so far will be listed here, underneath that category.
 At the bottom will be a row titled “Course Total” that adds up all of the graded activities in the course

 Scroll to the bottom of the page.
 Select Add Category.

 On the next screen you will see a list of settings for that category, divided into sections (Grade category, Category total, and Parent category).
 The sections also have a Show more... button that will reveal less commonly used configuration settings.
 These options are not explained below; click on the question mark next to them or contact your local support for guidance.